Rainbow (Ayumi Hamasaki album): Singles

-The album's third and final single "Voyage" was released on 26 September 2002.
+The album's third and final single "Voyage" was released on September 26.
+The track was used as the theme song for the TBS dorama My Little Chef.
 It received positive reviews from music critics, who commended the composition and lyrical content.
-It reached number one on the Oricon Singles Chart and was certified triple platinum by RIAJ, her highest selling single underneath the million threshold.
-A short film was directed by Isao Yukisada and featured Hamasaki as a Japanese princess.
+It reached number one on the Oricon Singles Chart and was certified triple platinum by the RIAJ, her highest-selling single underneath the million threshold.
+A short film was directed by Isao Yukisada and featured Hamasaki as a princess in ancient Japan.
 The DVD was released and featured the video.
-All her singles from Rainbow were awarded Song(s) of the Year at the 2003 Japan Gold Disc Awards.
+All of the singles from Rainbow were awarded the Song of the Year award at the 2003 Japan Gold Disc Awards.

+Although it was never retailed as a single, "Real Me" received a music video that was directed by Kamimura Ukon.
+Chiharu and Etsu from TRF make an appearance as guest dancers.
+The video for "Real Me" shows Hamasaki singing at a console; meanwhile, Chiharu and Etsu enter a facility full of mannequins.
+"Real Me" reached 22nd place on Taiwan's Hit FM Top 100 Singles of the Year chart for 2003.

-Promotion
+Promotion and release

-Several tracks from Rainbow appeared as remixed versions on her 2003 compilation series: Rmx Works from Ayu-mi-x 5 Non-Stop Mega Mix, Rmx Works from Cyber Trance Presents Ayu Trance 3, and Rmx Works from Super Eurobeat Presents Ayu-ro Mix 3.
-To promote Rainbow, Hamasaki performed on several tours and concert shows; the first was her Ayumi Hamasaki Arena Tour 2002 A. She also promoted the album on her Ayumi Hamasaki Stadium Tour 2002 A, Ayumi Hamasaki Countdown Live 2002–2003 A and Ayumi Hamasaki Arena Tour 2003–2004 A, and her music videos for "Free & Easy", "Voyage" and other album promotional footage were featured on her 2004 video box set Ayumi Hamasaki Complete Clip Box A.

-Release and critical reception

-Rainbow was released on 18 December 2002 by Avex Trax.
+Rainbow was released on December 18, 2002 by Avex Trax.
 It was released in Taiwan by Avex Taiwan and in China by Avex and the China Record Shanghai Corporation (CRSC).
+A DVD of Rainbow was released in Japan on July 9, 2003.

-The promotional photography, directed by Shinichi Hara and photographed by Leslie Kee, features a blue-hued Hamasaki sitting in water with rainbow-colored extensions in her hair; her name and the album title is featured at the bottom.
-Hara has been Hamasaki's creative director for promotional work and began collaborating with her in 1998.
-His final work was directing the sleeve for Hamasaki's 2009 single "Sunrise/Sunset (Love Is All)".
-A DVD of Rainbow was released in Japan in early 2003.
+The album cover visuals were directed by Shinichi Hara and photographed by Leslie Kee.
+It depicts a blue-hued Hamasaki in a pool of water, rainbow-colored highlights in her hair.
+Shooting took place in New York in September 2002.
+At this point in her career, Hara had been Hamasaki's creative director for promotional visuals since 1998.
+His final work was directing the cover for Hamasaki's 2009 single "Sunrise/Sunset (Love Is All)".

+To promote Rainbow, Hamasaki performed on several tours and concert shows; the first was her Ayumi Hamasaki Arena Tour 2002 A. The album was also promoted during Ayumi Hamasaki Stadium Tour 2002 A, Ayumi Hamasaki Countdown Live 2002–2003 A and Ayumi Hamasaki Arena Tour 2003–2004 A, and her music videos for "Free & Easy", "Voyage" and other album promotional footage were featured on her 2004 video box set Ayumi Hamasaki Complete Clip Box A. Several tracks from Rainbow appeared as remixed versions on her 2003 compilation series: RMX Works from Ayu-mi-x 5 Non-Stop Mega Mix, RMX Works from Cyber Trance Presents Ayu Trance 3, and RMX Works from Super Eurobeat Presents Ayu-ro Mix 3.